kenpoyyy/SustainabilityAwarenessApp/README.md

 - **Please Update the CHANGE LOG or Telegram for any changes**
 - Let me know if there's any issues

+---------- **HOW TO PULL** ----------
+1. Rename file to SustainabilityAwarenessApp
+2. Android Studio Top Nav Bar -> Git -> Commit (This is to commit to your local)
+3. Top Nav Bar -> Git -> Pull (Pull from origin/master for the updated file)

 ---------- **!!!CHANGE LOG!!!** ----------
 - Events Page 2 UI Template is done
 - Shopping Guide Page 2 UI Template is done